Gravitational collapse of a fluid with torsion into a universe in a black hole

 in which separation of the variables $\tau$ and $R$ leads to

 Consequently, we find

 where $a_0=a(0)$, $T_0=T(0)$, and $H=c\dot{a}/a$ is the Hubble parameter.
-Substituting (\ref{inter23}) into (\ref{inter22}) gives
+Substituting (\ref{spin4}) into (\ref{spin3}) gives

-Using (\ref{inter26}) in (\ref{inter27}) yields
+Using (\ref{spin7}) in (\ref{spin8}) yields

-Substituting (\ref{inter23}) into (\ref{inter8}) gives $e^{\lambda(\tau,R)}=a^2$.
-Consequently, the square of an infinitesimal interval in the interior of a collapsing spin fluid (\ref{inter6}) is also given by (\ref{inter19}).
+Substituting (\ref{spin4}) into (\ref{grav7}) gives $e^{\lambda(\tau,R)}=a^2$.
+Consequently, the square of an infinitesimal interval in the interior of a collapsing spin fluid (\ref{grav5}) is also given by (\ref{dust7}).

-Substituting the initial values $a(0)=2a_0$ (\ref{inter17}) and $\dot{a}(0)=0$ into (\ref{inter27}), in which the second term on the right-hand side is negligible, gives $Mc^2=(4\pi/3)r^3_0 h_\star T^4_0$.
+The values of $a_0$ and $R_0$ can be determined from (\ref{grav13}) and (\ref{spin4}), giving (\ref{dust5}).
+Substituting them and $\dot{a}(0)=0$ into (\ref{spin8}), in which the second term on the right-hand side is negligible, gives $Mc^2=(4\pi/3)r^3_0 h_\star T^4_0$.
 This relation indicates the equivalence of mass and energy of a fluid sphere with radius $r_0$ and determines $T_0$.
 An event horizon for the entire sphere forms when $r(\tau,R_0)=r_g$, which is equivalent to $a=(r_g r_0)^{1/2}$.
-Equation (\ref{inter28}) has two turning points, $\dot{a}=0$, if \cite{Gabe}
+Equation (\ref{spin9}) has two turning points, $\dot{a}=0$, if \cite{Gabe}

-which is satisfied for astrophysical systems that form black holes.
+which is satisfied for astrophysical systems that form black holes.\\

-{\it Avoidance of singularity.} Equation (\ref{inter28}) can be solved analytically in terms of an elliptic integral of the second kind \cite{Gabe}, giving the function $a(\tau)$ and then $r(\tau,R)=a(\tau)\sin R$.
-The value of $a$ never reaches zero because as $a$ decreases, the right-hand side of (\ref{inter21}) becomes negative, contradicting the left-hand side.
+{\bf Avoidance of singularity}\\ Equation (\ref{spin9}) can be solved analytically in terms of an elliptic integral of the second kind \cite{Gabe}, giving the function $a(\tau)$ and then $r(\tau,R)=a(\tau)\sin R$.
+The value of $a$ never reaches zero because as $a$ decreases, the right-hand side of (\ref{spin9}) becomes negative, contradicting the left-hand side.
 The change of the sign occurs when $a<(r_g r_0)^{1/2}$, that is, after the event horizon forms.
 Consequently, all particles with $R>0$ fall within the event horizon but never reach $r=0$ (the only particle at the center is the particle that is initially at the center, with $R=0$).
 A singularity is therefore avoided.
-Nonzero values of $a$ in (\ref{inter19}) give finite values of $T$ and therefore finite values of $\epsilon$, $p$, and $n_\textrm{f}$.
+Nonzero values of $a$ in (\ref{dust7}) give finite values of $T$ and therefore finite values of $\epsilon$, $p$, and $n_\textrm{f}$.

 The resulting universe on the other side of the event horizon has a closed geometry (constant positive curvature).
 The quantity $a(\tau)$ is the scale factor of this universe.
 The universe is oscillatory: the value of $a$ oscillates between the two turning points.
 The value of $R_0$ does not change.
 A turning point at which $\ddot{a}>0$ is a bounce, and a turning point at which $\ddot{a}<0$ is a crunch.
 The universe has therefore an infinite number of bounces and crunches, and each cycle is alike.